 This type of transformation doesn’t happen overnight, but what it takes to get there can be learned in just a few hours.

 Here is some coaching on how to get started killing The Leadership Crazy Cycle and balancing your life.

-Step 3: Go through the Hate It list and remove the things that you must do because you’re the only one who should be focused on it, or because your role requires you to do it, and add them back to the Love It list.
+Step 3.
+Go through the Hate It lists and remove the things that you must do because you’re the only one who should be focused on it, or because your role requires you to do it, and add them back to the Love It list.

-Step 5: When possible, properly delegate everything on the Hate It list.
+Step 5.
+When possible, properly delegate everything on the Hate It lists.